devedmonton/codevid19.com/_posts/2020-04-07-charity-shop-exchange.md

 **Can you tell us about your team?**

-Kelvin Lockwood  hails from Bournemouth, UK
+*Kelvin Lockwood* hails from Bournemouth, UK
-I am from Sioux Falls, South Dakota
+*Blake Prouty (that's me!)*, am from Sioux Falls, South Dakota
-Matt Doyle lives in Sydney Australia
+*Matt Doyle* lives in Sydney Australia
-Dicky Jiang is based in Bandung Area, West Java, Indonesia
+*Dicky Jiang* is based in Bandung Area, West Java, Indonesia

 **What skills do they bring?**

-Kelvin Lockwood - Product Ownership and Product Developer I am a Full Stack Web Developer, HTML, CSS, JS, and React/Node Matt Doyle - Full Stack Web Development: HTML, CSS, JS, and React/PHP/WP Dicky Jiang - UIX Designer: Photoshop, Photography, Graphic Design, CSS, HTML, and Web Design
+*Kelvin Lockwood* - Product Ownership and Product Developer
+*Blake Prouty (me again!)* - Full Stack Web Developer, HTML, CSS, JS, and React/Node
+*Matt Doyle* - Full Stack Web Development: HTML, CSS, JS, and React/PHP/WP
+*Dicky Jiang* - UIX Designer: Photoshop, Photography, Graphic Design, CSS, HTML, and Web Design

 **How was the experience of working remotely?**